PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_detection_en.md

 # Text Detection Module Development Tutorial

 ## I. Overview
 The text detection module is a crucial component in OCR (Optical Character Recognition) systems, responsible for locating and marking regions containing text within images.
 The performance of this module directly impacts the accuracy and efficiency of the entire OCR system.
-The text detection module typically outputs bounding boxes (Bounding Boxes) for text regions, which are then passed on to the text recognition module for further processing.
+The text detection module typically outputs bounding boxes for text regions, which are then passed on to the text recognition module for further processing.

 ## II.
 Supported Models
 | Model | Detection Hmean (%) | GPU Inference Time (ms) | CPU Inference Time (ms) | Model Size (M) | Description |